SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/in-service/create-from-search.md

 # Create a selection based on search criteria

 The simplest way to create a selection is to base it on a search.
 This creates a dynamic selection.
-Proceed as follows:

 1. Open the search screen.
     * You can select **Requests** > **Find requests** to [search for requests][1].